 Legal Translation Services in London

-Rosetta Translation specialises in providing accurate legal translations using only legal professionals as well as legal translators and proofreaders with professional qualifications in legal translations and related fields.
+Rosetta Translation specialises in providing accurate legal translations using only legal professionals as well as legal translators and proofreaders with professional qualifications in relevant fields.

 Top Quality Translation of Legal Documents

 Take advantage of our extensive experience in the translation of legal documents of all kinds.
-Our blend of experienced, skilled language professionals, industry experts, and project managers makes Rosetta the ideal partner for even the most complex and specialist translation needs.
+Our blend of experienced, skilled language professionals, industry experts, and project managers makes Rosetta the ideal legal translation services partner for even the most complex and specialist needs.

 We also provide all types of legal interpreting services, including court interpreting.